julietansy/Data-with-Danny/Case Study #2/Pizza Runner.md

 | order_id | order_qty |
 | -------- | --------- |
 | 4        | 3         |

+The query output indicates that the maximum number of pizzas delivered in a single order was 3.

 7. For each customer, how many delivered pizzas had at least 1 change and how many had no changes?